saberworks/massassi-static/source/jediknight/howto.md

 user-made levels, skins, weapons, patches, and whatever else you can think of.

+*2022 Update:* Please give Max Manager a try!
+This program is available in the [/programs/](/programs/) section.
+It's a modern mod launcher/manager that works on Windows 10+.

+Older instructions follow...

-All files you download from the Levels/Mods section of Massassi will be ZIP files, with a .zip extension.
+Most files you download from the Levels/Mods section of Massassi will be ZIP files, with a .zip extension.
 They can be opened easily with [WinZip](http://www.winzip.com/), which is shareware - you can try it out for free, then if you like it, pay $20 to the makers.
 After